auth0/docs/articles/quickstart/spa/react/interactive.md

 * you configured the correct `authorizationParams.redirect_uri`
 * you added the Login button to the `index.js` file

 Still having issues?
-Check out our <a href="https://auth0.com/docs" target="_blank">documentation</a> or visit our <a href="https://community.auth0.com" target="_blank">community page</a> to get more help.
+Check out our <a href="https://auth0.com/docs" target="_blank" rel="noreferrer">documentation</a> or visit our <a href="https://community.auth0.com" target="_blank" rel="noreferrer">community page</a> to get more help.

 :::
 ::::

 ## Add logout to your application {{{ data-action=code data-code="logout.js#10:18" }}}

 Users who log in to your project will also need a way to log out.
 Create a logout button using the SDK’s logout() method.
-When users log out, they will be redirected to your <a href="https://auth0.com/docs/api/authentication?javascript#logout" target="_blank">Auth0 logout</a> endpoint, which will then immediately redirect them to the logout URL you set up earlier in this quickstart.
+When users log out, they will be redirected to your <a href="https://auth0.com/docs/api/authentication?javascript#logout" target="_blank" rel="noreferrer">Auth0 logout</a> endpoint, which will then immediately redirect them to the logout URL you set up earlier in this quickstart.

 Create a new file in your application called `logout.js` for the logout button component, and copy in the code from the interactive panel, which contains the logic needed for logout.
 Then, update your `index.js` file to include the logout button.